Ayaindeed/DAP_R/README.md

-# Sales Method Analysis - Pens and Printers
+# Sales Method Analysis - Pens & Printers /DataCamp Certif

 A comprehensive data analysis project comparing the effectiveness of different sales methods for a new office stationery product launch.